 Poynter died in 1978, and his plan went into place.
 The school -- now called the Poynter Institute -- owns the newspaper.
-The Poynter Institute offers seminars and classes to working journalists, educators and students, and its Web site Poynter Online is a clearinghouse for information and news about journalism.
+The Poynter Institute offers seminars and classes to working journalists, educators and students, and its website, Poynter.org, is a clearinghouse for information and news about journalism.

 Control of the newspaper and its operations, however, lies with a single executive.
-Upon retirement, that editor picks a successor.
-Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current CEO, Paul Tash.
+Upon retirement, that leader picks a successor.
+Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current chairman and CEO, Paul Tash.

 We know of no other news organization in the country that runs like this.

 Since 2010, the Times has partnered with other news organizations to operate PolitiFact sites in the states.
 Some of these partners are newspapers, such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of Cox Media Group); and the Milwaukee Journal Sentinel (part of Gannett Co.
 Inc.).
 We also partner with Scripps television stations based in Arizona, Colorado, Nevada and Ohio; with Capital Public Radio based in Sacramento, Calif., and with Billy Penn, a Philadelphia-based mobile-first news website.

 From time to time, we’ve accepted financial support for our independent fact-checking from foundations that seek to improve news coverage or civic discourse.